As laser tattoo removal technology continues to improve, it has many people asking questions about the science behind these lasers.

 Don’t wait any longer to get rid of your unwanted ink.
 If laser tattoo removal is something you’ve been considering, the sooner you start, the sooner you’ll have your clean canvas back.
 This video highlights the top five reasons people start laser tattoo removal treatments.

 To ensure that you get the results you want, it’s important to see a licensed medical laser technician.
 At Body Details Laser Hair and Tattoo Removal Clinic, all of our staff members hold medical degrees and are trained to use PicoWay lasers.
 We have several locations in the South Florida area that offer night and weekend hours, so it’s never been easier to schedule an appointment that works with your busy schedule.
 Body Details is the only laser tattoo removal clinic that guarantees its work.
-We offer a free lifetime guarantee to all of our clients.
-Schedule your free consultation now by visiting http://www.bodydetails.com or calling 1-866-708-8645.
+We offer a free laser hair removal lifetime guarantee to all of our clients.
+Schedule your free consultation now or call 1-866-708-8645.